eaasi/user-handbook/source/overview/install/setup.rst

 .. code-block:: sh

-  $ git-pull.sh origin eaasi-release-072019
+  $ git-pull.sh origin eaasi-release-2020.03

-Where ``eaasi-release-072019`` should be replaced by the relevant tag provided.
+Where ``eaasi-release-2020.03`` should be replaced by the relevant tag provided.

 The EaaSI configuration located in ``artifacts/config/eaasi.yaml`` must then be updated with the relevant tag on certain lines as well; for example:

-  - docker.image: "eaas/eaas-appserver:eaasi-release-072019"
+  - docker.image: "eaas/eaas-appserver:eaasi-release-2020.03"
-  - eaas.git_branch: "eaasi-release-072019"
+  - eaas.git_branch: "eaasi-release-2020.03"
-  - ui.git_branch: "eaasi-release-072019"
+  - portal.git_branch: "eaasi-release-2020.03"

 Following these configuration changes, to update the various EaaSI components, run: